 How to mix pastel colours with Powertex

 Start with a simple pastel shade by taking a coloured Powertex Universal Medium and Ivory or White.
 Mix small amounts to start to see how you like the colour.
-Pour the Ivory first and add very small amounts of the colour and mix as you go.
+Pour a little Ivory first and add very small amounts of the colour and mix as you go.
 Build up the colour slowly.

-Mixing with other colours
+Mixing other colours

 Create pastel altered bottles with Powertex